Suggestions for CDs Who Are Bisexual or Homosexual

 My acquaintance with the Nissan Quest® attends a “guys night out” two or three times per month with his wife’s knowledge and consent.
 She was once a professional tennis player ranked in the top 50 in the world.
 At tennis tournaments, it wasn’t at all uncommon to be around gay athletes.
 When my acquaintance and his wife discussed his desire to attend an occasional “guys night out” at a gay-friendly lounge, she said: “I’m okay with you having that once in a while, but you’ve got to be safe and discreet.”

-As preface to the next paragraph, the word “tearoom” is an American slang term for public places where men meet to have sex with other men.
+As preface to the next paragraph, the word “tearoom” is an American or English slang term for public places where men meet to have sex with other men.
 In a public park near where I live, there are unlighted areas that are well away from the picnic tables, swings, etc., where families with children gather in the daytime.
 Unlighted areas about ½ miles or more away from the family areas are popular places for men to meet after nighttime has set in.
 Trysts may occur between complete strangers or they may occur between men who know each other and have agreed to meet in a specified time and place.
 Such trysts probably average about 15 minutes.
 The men suck each other to orgasm, and then return to their homes.
 Secret gay sexual activity is common in almost any community in the United States — and probably in most other countries, too.

 Laud Humphreys (1930-1988), a professor at Pitzer College in Claremont, California, did research on men who seek homosexual activity in isolated tearooms.
 See below: